scouten/async-generic/README.md

 The macro outputs _two_ versions of the function, one synchronous and one that's async.
 The functions are identical to each other, except as follows:

 * When writing the async flavor of the function, the macro inserts the `async` modifier for you and renames the function (to avoid a name collision) by adding an `_async` suffix to the existing function name.
-* The attribute macro _may_ contain an `async_signature` argument.
-If that exists, the async function's argument parameters are replaced.
-(See example below.)
 * You can write `if _sync` or `if _async` blocks inside this block.
 The contents of these blocks will only appear in the corresponding sync or async flavors of the functions.
 You _may_ specify an `else` clause, which will only appear in the opposite flavor of the function.
 You may not combine `_sync` or `_async` with any other expression.
 (These aren't _really_ variables in the function scope, and they will cause "undefined identifier" errors if you try that.)

 A simple example: